py-why/dowhy/README.rst

 variable names, and values are 'o' for ordered discrete, 'u' for un-ordered discrete, 'd' for discrete, or 'c' for continuous.

-If the :code:`variable_types` is not specified we make use of the following implicit conversions:
+**Note:If the :code:`variable_types` is not specified we make use of the following implicit conversions:
-We make use of the following mapping
+We make use of the following mapping**
 ::
    int -> 'c'
    float -> 'c'
    binary -> 'b'
    category -> 'd'
-Currently we have not added support for time.
+**Currently we have not added support for time.**

 The :code:`do` method in the causal namespace generates a random sample from $P(outcome|do(X=x))$ of the same length as your data set, and returns this outcome as a new :code:`DataFrame`.
 You can continue to perform